J&K: Two terrorists gunned down in Bandipora; Arms recovered

 On November 3, the Security forces busted a terrorist hideout in Jammu and Kashmir's Sheri Kishtwar.
 A huge cache of arms and ammunition were recovered.

-On November 2, a Lashkar-e-Taiba (LeT) terrorist was arrested in a joint operation of the Indian Army and Jammu and Kashmir Police.
+On November 2, a Lashkar-e-Taiba (LeT) terrorist was arrested in a joint operation of the Indian Army and J&K Police.
 He was nabbed during a cordon search operation in the outskirts of Sopore by a team of Kashmir Police and 22 Rashtriya Rifles.
 The arrested individual was identified as Danish Channa and is said to be affiliated to the Lashkar outfit.

 [Possibility of strikes by JeM high says latest intelligence assessment]